-We are huge coffee fans, and like to stay in the know as to the latest coffee trends.
-Last month we were invited to a coffee tasting at the Nespresso Boutique in San Francisco to learn about their product as well as to sample their coffees, particularly two new releases the Palermo and the Milano.
-After enjoying the Palermo that morning, I immediately knew I needed some sweet as well as Sicilian to serve along with it.
-This recipe for a Deconstructed Cannoli is perfect.
+We are big coffee drinkers, and enjoy staying in the know as to what is the latest trends.
+Last month we were invited to a coffee tasting at the Nespresso Boutique in San Francisco to learn about their new products.
+We also got to sample their coffees, particularly two new releases the Palermo and the Milano.
+After enjoying the Palermo that morning, I immediately knew I needed something sweet as well as Sicilian to serve alongside it.
+This recipe for a Deconstructed Cannoli is the perfect companion.

 Recycling is also important to Nespresso and they offer collection points throughout the areas they sell coffee as well as doorstep collection in some regions.
 I was more than happy to learn that Nespresso is doing their part in making an effort in keeping helping our environment.

 After a discussion on the different beans and blends of coffee pods that Nespresso offers, Karsten Ranitzch, Head of Coffee, showed us the proper way to taste a cup of coffee.

 First, it is important to smell the coffee as it warms your cup and to appreciate the creme.
 The creme is that rich golden caramel layer that is on top of a cup of espresso.
 As you stir the creme, the aroma becomes more enticing.
 Coffee is like wine, you need to breathe in, then drink by slurping from a spoon.
 It was really fun actually watching everyone get into it, while enjoying a lovely cup of espresso.